Open Season 3: Plot

 Meanwhile, Mr. Weenie and his friends, including a reformed Fifi and a newcomer named Nate, spot Boog on a TV commercial for the circus.
 Believing the performances in the commercial are attempts to kill Boog, they escape and try to rescue him, only to be caught by a gas station employee.
 They escape again, this time using Bob and Bobbie's RV to get to the circus.
-Meanwhile, Giselle, Gisela and Giselita discovers that Doug is not Boog and exposes him to the rest of the animals, who decide to rescue Boog under Elliot's lead before the circus travels back to Russia.
+Meanwhile, Giselle, Gisela, and Giselita discover that Doug is not Boog and expose him to the rest of the animals, who decide to rescue Boog under Elliot's lead before the circus travels back to Russia.
 There, they meet up with Mr. Weenie and the other pets and execute the plan.
 Although Boog is overjoyed to see his friends, he does not want to leave Ursa.
 Seeing how happy Boog is around Ursa, Elliot and the animals decide to let him go.
 Torn between his forest friends and Ursa, Boog invites her to live with them in the forest.
 Ursa agrees, but claims that a Russian circus without a bear is not a circus.
-Suddenly, Doug arrives, apologizes to Boog for tricking him, and reunites with Alistair, realizing what he had done before he escaped.
-Now that the circus has a bear again, Ursa accepts Boog's invitation to live with him in the forest, and leaves with Boog and their friends while Doug performs with Alistair.
+Suddenly, Doug arrives, reunites with Alistair, and apologizes to Boog for tricking him, realizing what he had done before he escaped.
+Now that the circus has a bear again, Ursa accepts Boog's invitation to live with him in the forest and leaves with Boog and their friends while Doug performs with Alistair.

-The next morning, Ursa begins to enjoy her new life in the forest and ultimately becomes Boog's mate and the honorary aunt of Elliot and Giselle's kids, while also hinting that she and Boog will soon have a child of their own.
+The next morning, Ursa begins to enjoy her new life in the forest and ultimately becomes Boog's mate and the honorary aunt of Elliot and Giselle's kids.
+Ursa assures Boog she is content with him spending time with his male friends.
 Finally, Boog, Elliot, and their male friends go on their guys' trip and sing part of Willie Nelson's "On the Road Again."
 Elsewhere, Mr. Weenie and the pets travel to Devils Tower with Bob and Bobbie as they've been currently searching for aliens, and the circus begins its long journey back to Russia.
 In the ending credits, Doug and Alistair reveal a slideshow of themselves enjoying their tour around the world as they make their way back home.

 Cast

 Production

-The film was animated at Reel FX Creative Studios, which also did animation for Open Season 2 along with Sony Pictures Imageworks.
+The film was animated at Reel FX Creative Studios, which also animated Open Season 2 along with Sony Pictures Imageworks.
 A teaser trailer for the film was released on January 5, 2010, on the Cloudy with a Chance of Meatballs DVD.

 Release

-Like the second and fourth film, Open Season 3 was released theatrically in different countries:
+Like the second and fourth film, Open Season 3 was released theatrically in different countries.